jbinvnt/thing-not-thing/README.md

 ### Startup

+Create a `.env` file which points to the path where you downloaded the OpenCLIP model.
+Then run:

 ```bash
 docker compose build
 docker compose run torch
 ```

-Then go to `http://localhost:7860` in your browser.
+Finally, go to `http://localhost:7860` in your browser.